int-a/RedReader/README.md

 Something where the user may be able to bet on who many upvotes a post is going to receive.

-This is my first experience with Android coding so it will be rough ;)
+This is my first experience with Android coding so it will certainly be a challenge.

 Reporting Bugs